Unarelith/OpenMiner/docs/lua-api-recipe.md

 Possible attributes:

 - `id`: String ID of the item created.
-- `amount`: Amount of items in the created stack
+- `amount`: Amount of items in the created stack.

 #### `pattern`